arrow_back Back to Home

 Bonus: Ignoring the Grid

 Every pixel art piece lives on a grid.
-Beginners often zoom into their canvas, draw freely, and then zoom out to discover that the scale of different elements is completely inconsistent — a house that should be three times larger than the player is actually the same height.
+Beginners often zoom into their canvas, draw freely, and then zoom out to discover that the scale of different elements is completely inconsistent — a house that should be three times larger than the player is actually the same height, or a sword is longer than the character wielding it.
+Scale inconsistencies break the visual logic of the game world and make it feel unpolished and unplanned.

 Fix: Always work with a mental model of scale.
+Before drawing any asset, decide on a consistent unit (for example, "the player character is 32 pixels tall, and a standard door is 48 pixels tall").
 In PixelPad Pro, use the Rectangular Selection tool to measure elements in pixels and keep proportions consistent from the very beginning of your piece.
+A grid overlay (available in the View menu) can also help you visualize consistent measurements across your canvas.

 How to Keep Improving

-Pixel art is a craft that rewards deliberate practice.
+Pixel art is a craft that rewards deliberate, focused practice over raw hours spent drawing.
 The best habit you can build is to study existing sprites that you admire.
 Open them in PixelPad Pro and zoom into individual frames.
 Count how many colors they use per element.
 Trace the direction of the light source.
-Examine how the artist handles the boundary between the character and the background.
+Examine how the artist handles anti-aliasing on the boundary between the character and the background.
+Every professional sprite is a dense document of technique waiting to be decoded.